Orioles vs. Yankees Player Props Betting Odds

 Santander Stats

-- Anthony Santander has recorded 97 hits with 26 doubles, a triple, 18 home runs and 38 walks.
-He has driven in 56 runs with three stolen bases.
+- Anthony Santander has 97 hits with 26 doubles, a triple, 18 home runs, 38 walks and 57 RBI.
+He's also stolen three bases.

 Santander Recent Games